DocEinstein/hello-world/README.md

 # hello-world
-new to github world and wanna have fun and experienced
+new to github world and wanna have fun and experiences